kevinelong/PM_2015_SUMMER/StudentWork/DarWright/MyDiversityRank/CapstoneProposal.md

 4. Data presentation template & view: Setup the functions and javascript to generate the pie charts on demand.
   1. Math and formulas for calculating percentages
 5. Form template & view: Create a page that allows for manual data entry to the database
+6. User can create a survey form, with diversity options, max of ten per question (as applicable) and email it out with a unique link the recipient can click, get to a special data entry form page, fill out the form and submit their results, all associated with the user login that sent the email link.
+  1. Some time to send out surveys and ask circle of people to send to others and GET DATA!
+ 7. Add an OVERALL pie chart that compares each users diversity high and low stats with other users.
 #Ideas for Later:

-User can create a survey form, with diversity options, max of ten per question (as applicable) and email it out with a unique link the recipient can click, get to a special data entry form page, fill out the form and submit their results, all associated with the user login that sent the email link.

-Add an OVERALL pie chart that compares each users diversity high and low stats with other users.
+Part 2: The Graffiti Wall(s)
+4 addition survey quetions ask people to define or say what something means to them.
+The answer would then be used for this:

+A large wall picture with sort of random words over it.
+Mouse over a word and the entire statement from a person will open in a pop up window with the entire statement.
+Write some sort of program that randomly picks the words -Not common words like the, or a etc.
+Write some sort of a progam that makes the words all graffiti style, not sure if a font or something.
+Have the words be random sized and randomly placed.